pes-modding/sider6/doc/readme.txt

 having to pack everything into CPK-archives.
 (This feature is similar to Kitserver's AFS2FS and to FileLoader for earler versions of PES).

-If you know a little bit how to program, you can write your own game logic using Sider's scripting engine, which uses Lua.
-This requires some reading and understanding of how the game works, but it's really not that hard ;-)
-See scripting.txt - for detailed documentation on that.